motimotiPANman/autoprintfortrinus/README.md

-# Simplify3D gcode convert autoprint.gcode for Kodama Trinus
+# Convert autoprint.gcode for Kodama Trinus

 Convert gcode output from Simplify3D to autoprint.gcode that Kodama Trinus can print from SD card